Trust Center

 SSO and SAML

 Enterprise deployments support SAML-based SSO for customer portal authentication.
-This integrates with existing identity providers (Okta, Azure AD, Google Workspace) so portal users authenticate through the organization's standard identity flow.
+This integrates with identity providers such as Okta, Microsoft Entra ID, Auth0, and other SAML 2.0 providers so portal users authenticate through the organization's standard identity flow.

 SCIM provisioning